The Language of Generalization: Case Study 2: Habitual Language

-\paragraph{Predictive frequency} Figure \ref{fig:habituals-predictive-figure}B shows the mean predicted future rate as a function of the past rate given to the participant and the type of causal information given.
+Figure \ref{fig:habituals-predictive-figure}B shows the mean predicted future frequency as a function of the past frequency given to the participant and the type of causal information given.
 We observe in the baseline condition that future frequency perfectly tracks past frequency (\(r(21) = 0.994\)).
 That is, participants believe if a person smoked cigarettes 3 times last month, they will smoke cigarettes 3 times next month.
 This result implies that our model makes identical predictions for Expt.
-2b whether the referent is past frequency or expected future frequency (indicating, as expected, that we must look to the new data to distinguish these models).
-Critically, we observe the preventative information strongly decreases and the enabling information slightly increases predicted frequency (Figure \ref{fig:habituals-predictive-figure}B, yellow and purple dots).
+2B whether the referent is past frequency or expected future frequency (indicating, as expected, that we must look to new data to distinguish these models).
+Critically, we observe the preventative information strongly decreases and the enabling information slightly increases predicted frequency (Figure \ref{fig:habituals-predictive-figure}B, white and dark green dots).

-We confirm these observations using a linear mixed-effects model, predicting the log-transformed responses from the log-transformed past frequency and the experimental condition (baseline, preventative, enabling).
+We confirmed these observations using a linear mixed-effects model, predicting the log-transformed responses from the log-transformed past frequency and the experimental condition (baseline, preventative, enabling).
 To account for participant and item variability in this analysis, we also include random effects of intercept and condition for both participants and items.
-Confirming that our manipulation worked as intended, the preventative information led to significantly lower predictions for future frequency, relative to the baseline condition ( \(\beta = -3.18\); \(SE = 0.27;\) \(t = -11.96\) ).
-There was also tendency for the enabling information to lead to higher predictions for future frequency, relative to baseline ( \(\beta = 0.96\); \(SE = 0.11;\) \(t = 8.54\) ).
-Finally, past frequency was a significant predictor of predicted future frequency ( \(\beta = 1.01\); \(SE = 0.02;\) \(t = 40.80\) ).
+Confirming that our manipulation worked as intended, the preventative information led to significantly lower predictions for future frequency, relative to the baseline condition (\(\beta = -3.18\); \(SE = 0.27;\) \(t = -11.96\)).
+There was also a tendency for the enabling information to lead to higher predictions for future frequency, relative to baseline (\(\beta = 0.96\); \(SE = 0.11;\) \(t = 8.54\)).
+Finally, past frequency was a significant predictor of predicted future frequency (\(\beta = 1.01\); \(SE = 0.02;\) \(t = 40.80\)).